iamliamnorton/dev-vm/README.md

 Now use docker, as it's on the machine itself.
 SSH forwarding is enabled by default.

+Put the following line in your `/etc/hosts` file to access in browser at `http://dev.vm/`.

+    192.168.21.11 dev.vm

 ### File storage

 The symlink in your home directory called ~/projects points into the /vagrant